acoustid/acoustid-server/acoustid/web/pages/webservice.md

 ### Lookup by track ID

-You can also look up data connected to a track ID, wich is a cluster of fingerprints.
+You can also look up data connected to a track ID, which is a cluster of fingerprints.

 #### URL